WallarooLabs/wally/apps/arizona-source-app/ARIZONA_REDHAT.md

 Before configuring your cluster, make sure you are in your `orchestration/arizona` directory.

-Arizona has two different kinds of machiens, build and execution.
+Arizona has two different kinds of machines: build and execution.
 **This document assumes you build all binaries on a build machine and then copy them onto the execution machines.**
 We already have a build machine, called ***arizona-build-server*** you can log in to that host with:
 ```